openpnp/openpnp/Setup-and-Calibration:-GcodeDriver.md

     If needed, edit the commands to match those that you recorded for your controller.
 Note that some controllers, like TinyG, don't have a command that will cause it to wait.
 Instead you have to tell OpenPnP to look for a special response.
 If your controller is like this, you'll also need to configure MOVE_TO_COMPLETE_REGEX.
 TinyG, for example, should use `.*stat:3.*`.
 9. Click Apply.

+## Test Primary Controller
+You should now be able to connect to the controller and start trying out some of the devices you configured.

+1. Click the green power button and connect to your controller.
+OpenPnP will open the serial port, wait a second or two and then send the CONNECT_COMMAND.
+Once it connects it will send the ENABLE_COMMAND.
+You can see what is happening in the Log tab.
+2. Click the Home button and the machine should perform it's homing operation.
+3. Adjust the jog Distance slider to 1.0mm and try jogging in every direction by clicking the jog arrow buttons.
+See if the machine moves in the directions you expect it to.
+4. Go to the Feeders tab and add a ReferenceTubeFeeder.
+Click the Feed and Pick button to test your PICK_COMMAND.
+OpenPnP should turn on the vacuum pump and the vacuum solenoid.
+5. Go to the Machine Controls section and find the Special tab.
+Click Discard to test the PLACE_COMMAND.
+OpenPnP will turn off the vacuum pump and the vacuum solenoid.